-A total of 779 respondents made up of conference and meeting organizers, conference and meeting attendees, undergraduate and post-graduate students, academics and lecturers participated in the interviews.
+A total of 779 respondents, comprised of conference and meeting organizers, conference and meeting attendees, undergraduate and postgraduate students, academics, and lecturers, participated in the interviews.
 Findings from the research showed that meeting planners and students shared the same preferences.

-- 97 per cent of meetings attendees cited small face-to-face meetings of fewer than 10 participants as their preferred form of communication.
+• 97 percent of meeting attendees cited small face-to-face meetings of fewer than 10 participants as their preferred form of communication.

-- 81 per cent per cent of students echoed this preferences for smaller meetings.
+• 81 percent percent of students echoed this preference for smaller meetings.

 From a body language perspective, here’s why you have more impact in face-to-face encounters:

-In face-to-face meetings, our brains process the continual cascade of nonverbal cues that we use as the basis for building trust and professional intimacy.
+In face-to-face meetings, our brains process the continual cascade of nonverbal cues used to build trust and professional intimacy.
 Face-to-face interaction is information-rich.
 We interpret what people say to us only partially from the words they use.
 We get most of the message (and all of the emotional nuance behind the words) from vocal tone, pacing, facial expressions and body language.
 And we rely on immediate feedback – the instantaneous responses of others – to help us gauge how well our ideas are being accepted.

-Another nonverbal component that comes solely with face-to-face encounters is touch.
-Usually considered to be the most primitive and essential form of communication, touch is so powerful and effective that clinical studies at Mayo Clinic show that premature babies who are stroked grow 40 per cent faster than those who do not receive the same amount of touching.
+Another nonverbal component that occurs solely in face-to-face encounters is touch.
+Usually considered to be the most primitive and essential form of communication, touch is so powerful and effective that clinical studies at the Mayo Clinic show that premature babies who are stroked grow 40 percent faster than those who do not receive the same amount of touching.

 And touch retains its power – even with adults in business settings.
 A study on handshakes by the Income Center for Trade Shows showed that people are twice as likely to remember you if you shake hands with them.